inventhouse/tutorials/RascalGame/README.md

 ### Tweak Special Rules
 You could drop the "knife" rule.
 Even harder, pull the 2♦️; though it seems of minimal value (which is the main reason I added the knife rule), it means one less monster in a room, which can make all the difference.

-Relaxing some of the inventory rules could make it easier; access even if a monster is carrying over, or even access during combat.
+You could drop the inventory rule, forcing more discards of mid-value items.
+Or, relaxing some of the inventory rules could make it easier: access even if a monster is carrying over, or even access during combat.